- Feature Name: use_nested_groups

 This RFC is an incremental improvement largely independent from other import-related proposals, but it can have effect on some other RFCs.

-This RFC removes the these statistics from the equation by reducing verbosity
+This RFC removes the these statistics from the equation by reducing verbosity for all imports with common prefix.

 For example, the difference in verbosity between A